They Flee from Me

+Literary interpretation

 The poem has several interpretations and works because of indirection.
 Scholars question whether the poet is writing about a particular woman, women in general or women at all.
-The poet was close to Anne Boleyn, second wife of Henry VIII and mother of Queen Elizabeth, and so Wyatt could be hung for treason if he revealed that she was his lover.
-She would also be hung for treason.
-So his poem could not name the lady(Murphy).
+The poet was close to Anne Boleyn, second wife of Henry VIII and mother of Queen Elizabeth, and so Wyatt could be hanged for treason if he revealed that she was his lover.
+She would also be beheaded for treason.
+So his poem could not name the lady.
 Nicola Shulman opines Wyatt could only protest his station in life and in the court of Henry VII in love poems.
 Thus his poem might be more of a complaint to Henry VIII than a love poem (269).
 The words of Wyatt's poem can be read in two or more ways, as literal and symbolic with puns and riddles running through them.
 He was a master at the use of words.
 The first line is an antimetabole a type of chiasmus in which a sentence of ABBA structure, is exactly reversed: "They flee from me, that sometime did me seek," thus hinting at Wyatt's clever use of both words and structure (Grausso 61).
 He is both ironic and paradoxical, using Petrarchan contraries to not only compress meaning, but also to force the reader to supply "half the information"(103-5).
-His poem might be seen as a code for those in Henry's court, who would know all all names and intrigues in the court(Murphy 24) In Wyatt's poem the speaker does not move.
+His poem might be seen as a code for those in Henry's court, who would know all names and intrigues in the court(Murphy 24) In Wyatt's poem the speaker does not move.
 Those around him move while he reclines(81-3) thus communicating his need to protest Henry without reaping a death sentence.

 He is the first to deduce that Petrarch's deer was "a courtly lady pursued by suitors" (110).
 Hence critics posit that "tame and meek...wild" and "take bread at my hand" in the first stanza refers to an animal most likely a deer, so is probably referring to "a courtly lady pursued by suitors."

 The second stanza of the poem recalls a time with a particular lady in which the lady asserts love before the speaker reciprocates.
 "Dear heart" might be a homonymic reference to the deer in the first stanza(Buckley).

 In most such poetry, the speaker would claim he was asleep, dreaming.
 In the third stanza of this poem the speaker claims "I lay broad waking," thus asserting that what is written about in the second stanza actually occurred.